pk-hack/CoilSnake/DEVELOPMENT.md

 ```

 ### Creating a standalone executable

+Note: The steps for creating a standalone executable are currently unmaintained and likely broken for systems other than 64-bit Windows.

 1. Follow the steps above to build CoilSnake for your system.
 1. Install pyinstaller: